RhysCAllen/AMBER-CAMI-II-tutorial/pipeline-single-sample-taxon-bin.md

 September 2nd, 2026

 The following attempts to describe step by step how to use AMBER to analyze taxon bins from user-created assemblies of CAMI II challenge samples.
-We're using information from https://github.com/CAMI-challenge/AMBER/tree/master and from the CAMI web portal pages.
+References used include https://github.com/CAMI-challenge/AMBER/tree/master and https://cami-challenge.org/file-formats/

 This pipeline uses Sample 0 from the CAMI II plant rhizosphere challenge.
 The reads were assembled with metaspades, and binned with MetaBat2.

 This pipeline assumes the following:
    AMBER is installed locally
    you have the following:
-      A) binned contigs (e.g.your MetaBat2 output)
+      A) binned contigs (e.g.your MetaBat2 or other binner output)
       B) The names.dmp and nodes.dmp files from the tax-to-accessions download from the CAMI 2019 snapshot:
       https://cami-challenge.org/reference-databases/ --> https://openstack.cebitec.uni-bielefeld.de:8080/swift/v1/CAMI_2_DATABASES/ncbi_taxonomy_accession2taxid.tar
       C) Classification of your bins in the form of NCBI taxids, specific to the Jan 2019 RefSeq snapshot provided with the CAMI II challenge.

 This pipeline will obtain or create the following additional files:
 D) CAMI reference gold standard bin mapping file (downloaded).
-E) Your own bin mapping file, created using AMBER repo scripts and also bbtools.
+E) Your own bin mapping file, created using AMBER repo scripts and also a python script.

 ## Procedure: